OstlerDev/vrchat-media-ui/vrchat-media-ui/UNITY_README.md

 # VRChat Media UI - Unity Project Documentation

 ## Overview
 This project implements a **server-driven UI architecture** for VRChat, allowing a Plex backend to control what users see in-world.
-It uses VRChat's String Loading and Image Loading APIs to fetch content dynamically.
+It uses VRChat's String Loading and Image Loading APIs to fetch content dynamically and integrates with **VizVid Media Wrapper (VVMW)** for video playback.

 ## Architecture